 In addition to evaluating child care quality and interviewing providers, Purdue researchers examined parents’ experiences with PTQ.
 They conducted a statewide public survey to determine general awareness of the program among parents.
 Unfortunately this showed low levels of awareness; only 14% of parents surveyed had heard of PTQ.
 Rates were higher in the two regions of the state where PTQ began (Fort Wayne: 35% and Evansville: 43%).
 Though awareness was low, parents did say that they valued PTQ quality level ratings and that they would have some influence in their future child care decisions.

 PTQ began as a local initiative in the 1990s.
 The voluntary rating system was launched statewide in 2008 in a phased roll-out that took place over the course of two years.
-As of September 2011, 2,110 providers were enrolled in PTQ, including 82% of all licensed child care centers, 52% of all licensed family child care homes, and 11% of all unlicensed registered child care ministries.
+In September 2011, 2,110 providers were enrolled in PTQ, including 82% of all licensed child care centers, 52% of all licensed family child care homes, and 11% of all unlicensed registered child care ministries.
+These numbers have continued to increase.
+By September 2012, 88% of licensed centers, 59% of licensed homes, and 10% of registered ministries were participating in Paths to QUALITY.
 The levels of PTQ move providers from basic licensure or voluntary registration (level one) to national accreditation (level four).
 Levels two and three are aligned with the state’s early learning guidelines and focus on environmental supports to children’s learning and a planned curriculum that guides children’s development and school readiness.
 PTQ is unique in that it differentiates the needs of infants and toddlers from older children by identifying specific requirements that must be met when caring for them.
 A previous Baby Matters entry details these requirements.
 You can read it here: http://policy.db.zerotothree.org/policyp/view.aspx?InitiativeID=845&origin=results&QS='&union=AND&viewby=50&startrec=1&tbl_Public_InitiativeYMGHFREStateTerritoryTribe=IN&tbl_Public_InitiativeYMGHFREDescription=&top_parent=164.